Greenwich, Connecticut: Islands

 Calf Island is a 29 acre island about 3000 ft from the Byram shore in Greenwich.

 More than half of the island (on the west side) is a bird sanctuary off-limits to members of the public without permission to visit.
 As of 2006 the island is available for overnight stays for those with permits, otherwise the east side is open from dawn until dusk.

 Great Captain Island is also off the coast of Greenwich, and includes the southernmost point in Connecticut.
 There is a U.S. Coast Guard lighthouse on this island, as well as a designated area as a bird sanctuary.
 The lighthouse is a skeletal tower.

 Island Beach or "Little Captain Island" once was the venue for the town's annual Island Beach Day.
 Ventriloquist Paul Winchell and his dummy, Jerry Mahoney, once came for a show, and on another occasion the Connecticut National Guard let adults and children fire machine guns into the water, according to an article in the Greenwich Time.

 Island Beach has changed over the decades.
 The bathhouse once on the island's eastern shore is gone, and erosion is slowly eating away at the beaches themselves.

 Climate

 Greenwich experiences a humid continental climate (Dfa); however, it is quite close to a humid subtropical climate (Köppen climate classification Cfa).
 During winter storms, it is common for the area north of the Merritt Parkway to receive significantly heavier snowfall than the area closer to the coast, due to the moderating influence of Long Island Sound.
+Tempatures range from -6 C to 28 C. Rainfall is more common in March to May, with rainfall reaching 120 mm in March, despite this, the difference in rainfall is no more than a 38 millimeter (or 1.5 inch) difference.